multitudes/42-Xcode/README.md

 ## build and run
 Use the play button to build and run.
-Put some breakpoint in your code and Xcode will offer a quite nice interface to examine your code.
-I have to say the setup was a bit of a pain, but being able to see your code and the values of your local properties in the window on the bottom next to the console is quite worth it :)
+Put some breakpoints in your code, and Xcode will offer a quite nice interface to examine your code.
+I have to say the setup was a bit of a pain, but being able to see your code and the values of your local properties in the window at the bottom next to the console is quite worth it :)
+Here I could immediately see why my program was not exiting.
+A rookie mistake to forget to increment the i counter!
+Quickly fixed, and I can continue working on my assignment for 42 Berlin, which, as you might have guessed, is the famous philosopher's dilemma!
 <br>
 <p align="left">
   <img src="assets/eight.png" width="400"  title="eight">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;